MSP’s Guide on How to Get First Clients

 The MSP market is more competitive than ever before.
 With the current array of providers, crafting a unique competitive advantage and differentiating your services from those of others can be a significant challenge.
-You may have determined how to start a managed services company, but the next major hurdle and question you face is: How do I get managed services clients?
+You may have determined how to start a managed services company, but the next major hurdle and question you face is: how to get managed services clients?

 Finding that very first MSP client is critical in shaping the course of your organization’s future.
-In this guide, we offer eight ways to help you find customers and to help customers find you.
+In this guide, we offer eight tips on how to get MSP clients, and to help customers find you.

 Top Tips to Land Your First MSP Client

 Almost every MSP will tell you how to get MSP clients using your existing client base as a biggest opportunity: referrals.
 It costs nothing to ask for referrals, and doing so has a high success rate.